TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Backend/PageModule/Index.rst

 :composer:`wsr/myleaflet`, event management with registration:
 :composer:`derhansen/sf-event-mgt-contentelements` and many more.

-Chapter :ref:`how-to-find-extensions` covers searching for suitable extensions.
+The chapter :ref:`how-to-find-extensions` covers searching for suitable extensions.

 Usually a PHP class called a "controller" manages the functionality and display of the plugin.
-To create a custom plugin you need some experience in PHP programming, dealing with databases etc.
+To create a custom plugin you need some experience in PHP programming and dealing with databases etc.

 ..  note::
     In TYPO3 a plugin is a special type of content element that can be added to